And just like that I’m a full-time blogger :)

 There’s a lot of things that go through your mind at this point – but the one thing I didn’t want to do was burn any bridges.
 After all, a man’s gotta keep his reputation!
 Do you want to be known as the guy who told you to F*ck off and that he hates your face?
 Of course not.
 You want to leave that joint as smoothly and smartly as the first day you signed on.

 Plus, as far as my situation went, who the hell was going to MAKE all the stuff our company was selling?
 All those websites and baubles and widgets, etc?
 I’m the only designer??
 They hadn’t thought about that yet (you’ll see why in a bit), so I promptly emailed everyone in the company – from my personal email since my work email had been disabled – and let them know it was a pleasure working with them.
 And it had been – for the most part :) And then I called my CEO (who wasn’t the one who fired me) and thanked him as well.
-Because I think it’s an important thing to do, and it also shows respect – even if you do want to punch him in the face.
+Because I think it’s an important thing to do, and it also shows respect.

 But ultimately, all that thanking and ass kissing helps set you up for one thing, and one thing only – future business.
 Maybe off a reference, or a lead, or even with the same company down the road – you just never know.
 So within all the thank yous and “let’s grab beers” sometimes, I planted the seed that the Design Shop of J$ is now open for business!
 Even though I have no idea if it is, or if I’d even want to be associated w/ the company ever again.